opencybersecurityalliance/stix-shifter/adapter-guide/develop-configuration-json.md

 4. max
     - Maximum value for the parameter.
 If the type is text than it is the maximum number of character in the value.
 5. optional
     - Set this value to "true" if the parameter is optional.
-By default the value is "false" if not mentioned
+By default the value is "false" if not defined
 6. hidden
     - Set this value to "true" if the parameter needs to be hidden by the UI.
-By default the value is "false" if not mentioned
+By default the value is "false" if not defined

 Configuration object needs to have `auth` child object. `auth` object should contain the parameters that are needed for api authentication.
 We have put an example of qradar api authentication paramter in the above example.
 Here's another example of `auth` object-